 Friday, 14 October 2011

-Sleeping around - when yes is the only answer
+Rocky Hills Retreat, Tasmania - When yes is the only answer

 It's the sort of place where there's only one answer and that's yes.
 Yes, I want to stay there.
 Yes, I want to walk through the peppermint trees bathing in the fresh scent.
 Yes, I want to dabble with art and find some creativity in the artist studio.